FreeDiscovery/FreeDiscovery/README.rst

 - text categorization
 - document clustering
 - duplicate detection
+- semantic search
 - e-mail threading
-- document search and semantic search

 In addition, FreeDiscovery can be used as Python package and aims to expose a scikit-learn compatible API.

-The first release is expected for January 1, 2017, but we would very much appreciate feedback on the existing functionality.
-Feel free to open new issues on Github or send any comments to grossman@ir.cs.georgetown.edu.
+We would very much appreciate feedback on the existing functionality.
+Feel free to open new issues on Github or send any comments to `the mailing list <https://groups.google.com/forum/#!forum/freediscovery-ml>`_ at `freediscovery-ml@googlegroups.com <mailto:freediscovery-ml@googlegroups.com>`_.

 For more information see the documentation and API Reference,